 The Fund’s investment objective is to seek long-term total returns consisting of regular income and long-term capital appreciation from an actively managed portfolio comprised primarily of securities of Canadian real estate investment trusts, real estate operating corporations and entities involved in real estate related services.
 Up to 30% of the Fund’s assets may be invested in foreign securities.

-While ZRE is 100% exposed to Canadian REITs, RIT is different and include real estate companies such as Tricon Residential.
+While ZRE is 100% exposed to Canadian REITs, RIT is different and include real estate companies such as Tricon Capital Group.

 Why Invest in REIT ETFs